pusher/pusher-websocket-swift/README.md

 Update your podfile to include `PusherSwiftWithEncryption` instead of `PusherSwift`.

 #### Carthage
 You do not need to change your Cartfile.
 However, you will need to import the `PusherSwiftWithEncryption` framework into your project, instead of PusherSwift.
+You will also need to import the `Sodium` framework into your project.

 #### Swift Package Manager
 PusherSwiftWithEncryption is not yet compatible with the Swift Package Manager.